noahbkim/csgopp/README.md

 This project provides a couple things:

-- A C++ framework for simulating CS:GO demos and observing high-level events.
+- An efficient C++ framework for simulating CS:GO demos and observing high-level events with zero overhead.
 - A CLI tool that serves as a proof of concept for the library.
-- Python bindings and a Pythonic interface for this framework that facilitates handling events in Python callbacks.
+- Ergonomic Python bindings for this framework that facilitates observing events in Python callbacks.